xma711/notebook/linux/linux_distros/debian/README.md

 The MT7601U wifi dongle works automatically, but lcd is all white and no display. in addition, the uart1 is not working due to conflict with lcd (apparently).

-As a result, this debian image is not useful for me.
+As a result, this Debian image is not useful for me.

-Install debian-7.5 instead
+Install Debian-7.5 instead
 -------------------------------

 The kernel is probably v3.8